sensorbucket/SensorBucket/docs/development/architecture.md

 Along the pipeline of workers, each worker can append measurements and data to the message that is routed to the next worker.

+Workers are not deployed as regular services, instead they use the [Fission](https://fission.io/) framework to automatically be built and deployed.
+For more information see [Workers](/workers).

 ## Device service

 The device service is an administrative service containing information about devices and their sensors.
 It is used to configure new devices, making their data available for processing.